-Scottish anger 'stoked' by UK Government dismissal of Brexit woes for exporters
+Scottish anger 'stoked' by UK Government dismissal of Brexit woes

-The head of industry body Scotland Food & Drink has flagged the sector's anger of the UK Government's dismissal of Brexit-related woes for exporters as "teething problems".
+The head of industry body Scotland Food & Drink has flagged the sector's anger over the UK Government's dismissal of Brexit-related woes for exporters as "teething problems".

 Following reports of protests by the seafood sector in Westminster this morning over Brexit chaos, James Withers, chief executive of Scotland Food & Drink, said: “Anger amongst Scotland’s seafood exporters has been simmering for two weeks now as the door to their most important market has been slammed shut.
 Many now fear for their survival.
 That anger has been stoked by a number UK ministers dismissing this crisis as ‘teething problems’ or, worse still, trying to make jokes about it.